zzzprojects/sqlbulkcopy-tutorial/docs/pages/api/sqlbulkcopy-p-batchsize.md

 - Type: System.Int32
 - Default Value: 0 _(Unlimited)_

-By default, SqlBulkCopy will process the operation in a single batch.

-If you need to INSERT 250 rows with a BatchSize of 100, 3 batchs will be sent to the server.

-- Batch 1: 100 rows
-- Batch 2: 100 rows
-- Batch 3: 50 rows

 ## Recommendation
 - SET a BatchSize value of around 5,000 (not to low, not to high!)
 - USE a Transaction if you specify a BatchSize

 ### SET a BatchSize
 By default, SqlBulkCopy will process the operation in a single batch.
+If you have 100000 rows to copy, 100000 rows will be copied at once.

 If you only have a few hundreds of rows, that's not an issue.
 But when you start to have thousands of row, you will start to lose some performance.